 Challenge Level: Hard

 Description: Begin the hike at the Pine Flat campground and hike up the east side of Oak Creek Canyon.
-The hike on Cookstove takes you up about 1000 feet to a flat mesa.
+The hike on Cookstove takes you up about 750 feet to a flat mesa.
+The trail has suffered some erosion so watch your footing.
 I strongly recommend use of a portable GPS unit and the GPS data available (see below) for the hike across the mesa (the trail is difficult to follow at times) and down the other side on the Harding Springs Trail (to where you left the first vehicle).
 Nice views of Oak Creek canyon.
 This hike would be a nice summer hike.
 I thought I saw an elk up on the mesa....

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.

 Web Page by Bill Bohan (firstname.lastname@example.org)